jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.7
+The latest version is 1.8.8

+### Version 1.8.8

+* Fixed a bug related to the --meta tag for the label-folder command

 ### Version 1.8.7